jfilter/split-folders/README.md

 pip install split-folders
 ```

 If you are working with a large amount of files, you may want to get a progress bar.
-Install [tqdm](https://github.com/tqdm/tqdm) in order to get updates when copying the files into the new folders.
+Install [tqdm](https://github.com/tqdm/tqdm) in order to get visual updates for copying files.

 ```bash
 pip install split-folders tqdm